huggingface/course/video_transcripts/en/chapter1/03_the-pipeline-function.md

+The pipeline function

-The pipeline API is the most high-level API of the Transformers library.
+The pipeline function is the most high-level API of the Transformers library.
 It regroups together all the steps to go from raw texts to usable predictions.
 The model used is at the core of a pipeline, but the pipeline also include all the necessary pre-processing (since the model does not expect texts, but numbers) as well as some post-processing to make the output of the model human-readable.

 Let's look at a first example with the sentiment analysis pipeline.
 This pipeline performs text classification on a given input, and determines if it's positive or negative.
 Here, it attributed the positive label on the given text, with a confidence of 95%.